Exporting to Gmail

-Level up your messages in Gmail
+Level up your emails in Gmail

 BEE is all about creating beautiful emails, fast.
-By connecting your Gmail and BEE Pro accounts, you can push your designs to your Gmail account with the click of a button.
+By connecting your Gmail and BEE Pro accounts, you can push your designs to Gmail with the click of a button.
 If you'd prefer not to directly connect your accounts, you can also use the Gmail add-on to accomplish this.

 There are two ways to use BEE Pro with Gmail: